Theadora Van Runkle

-Theadora Van Runkle (born Dorothy Schweppe; March 27, 1928 in Pittsburgh, Pennsylvania – November 4, 2011 in Los Angeles, California) was an American costume designer.
+Theadora Van Runkle (born Dorothy Schweppe; March 27, 1928 – November 4, 2011) was an American costume designer.

 Early life

-She was born Dorothy Schweppe in Pittsburgh, Pennsylvania, as the illegitimate daughter of Courtney Bradstreet Schweppe (1885-1958), a reported member of the Schweppes beverage family, and Eltsy Adair (1909-2005).
+She was born Dorothy Schweppe in Pittsburgh, Pennsylvania, as the illegitimate daughter of Courtney Bradstreet Schweppe (1885–1958), a reported member of the Schweppes beverage family, and Eltsy Adair (1909–2005).
 The couple did not stay together, and Eltsy moved to California while Dorothy was still an infant, and raised her on her own.

 While in her twenties Dorothy began to call herself Theadora (which is the two parts of her name, Doro-thy, fancifully transposed) and became a department store fashion illustrator.
 For a month she worked as a sketch artist for Dorothy Jeakins, an Oscar-winning costume designer.
 Although she only worked for Jeakins for one month, soon after she departed, Jeakins called her and told her she had recommended her to work on Bonnie and Clyde.

 Personal life

 She had two children with her first husband, Robert Lorimer Van Runkle, whom she divorced.
 Her second marriage to photographer Bruce McBroom also ended in divorce.